Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 --------------------

 ..
 Warning::
-    In the spirit of Python, nothing is truly hidden within the :class:`~trainer.Trainer`.
-However, care must be taken as, by overriding these methods, you are fundamentally changing how the :class:`~trainer.Trainer` is working internally and this may have untended consequences.
-When modifying one or more internal methods, it is the responsibility of the user to ensure that the :class:`~trainer.Trainer` continues to work as intended!
+    In the spirit of Python, nothing is truly hidden within the :class:`Trainer`.
+However, care must be taken as, by overriding these methods, you are fundamentally changing how the :class:`Trainer` is working internally and this may have untended consequences.
+When modifying one or more internal methods, it is the responsibility of the user to ensure that the :class:`Trainer` continues to work as intended!

 Internal Setup
 ++++++++++++++++++